matrix-org/synapse/README.rst

 Where's the spec?!
 ==================

-For now, please go spelunking in the ``docs/`` directory to find out.
+The source of the matrix spec lives at https://github.com/matrix-org/matrix-doc.
+A recent HTML snapshot of this lives at http://matrix.org/docs/spec

 Building Internal API Documentation
 ===================================

-Before building internal API documentation install spinx and sphinxcontrib-napoleon::
+Before building internal API documentation install sphinx and sphinxcontrib-napoleon::

     $ pip install sphinx